the-trash/the_comments/README.md

 ## Denormalization

-Now we need to look at denormalization of commentable object into Comment.

-Every comments can have 3 important fields with data from commentable object.

-If you need to build common list of comments for different Commentable Models, to reduce requests we need following fields:
+For building Recent comments list (for polymorphic relationship) we need to have many additional requests to database.
+It's classic problem of polymorphic comments.

+I use denormalization of commentable objects for solve of this problem.

+My practice shows - We need 3 denormalized fields into comment for (request-free) building of recent comments list:

 * **Comment#commentable_title** - for example: "My first post about Ruby On Rails"
 * **Comment#commentable_url** - for example: "/posts/1-my-first-post-about-ruby-on-rails"
 * **Comment#commentable_state** - for example: "draft"

-In common list of comments we should not have comments with { *draft*, *blocked*, *deleted* } (etc) for comemntable objects.

-With denormalization we can do some code like this:
+That is why any **Commentable Model should have few methods** to provide denormalization for Comments.

+## Recent comments building

+With denormalization building of Recent comments (for polymorphic relationship) is very easy!

+Controller:

 ```ruby
 @comments = Comment.with_state(:published)